 Selection Criteria for Initial Grants

-- Is this technology likely to be spun-out of MIT within 3 years?
+- Is this technology likely to be spun out of MIT within 3 years?

 - Is the PI eager to participate in programs and partnerships early on to increase likelihood of commercialization?
-Will the PI be a role model in encouraging innovation and entrepreneurship in his/her lab or department?
+Will the PI be a role model in encouraging innovation and entrepreneurship in their lab or department?
 Is this team eager to benefit from the Deshpande Center Catalyst Program?

-Selection Criteria for innovation Grants
+Selection Criteria for Renewal Grants

-- Is this technology likely to be spun-out of MIT within 1-2 years?
+- Is this technology likely to be spun out of MIT within 1-2 years?

 Use of Funds